 SSLLP's work coincided with and complemented the program of work undertaken by the KYEEMA Foundation on the "Regional Newcastle Disease Control Project".
 SSLLP was instrumental in reviewing several phases of that project and strongly argued the importance of the vaccination program.
 In particular, the wider adoption of Newcastle disease vaccination made possible through scientific advances in vaccine technology was seen as a journey only partly completed.

-The RPC is subject to the overall direction of a Board of Trustees comprised of the Secretary plus five elected members.
+The RPC is subject to the overall direction of a Board of Trustees presently comprised of five elected members.

 The vision of RPC is improved livelihoods amongst resource poor and vulnerable families.